 This apple dumpling recipe is pretty easy to put together and makes a stunning, extra-special dish, to impress your guests.
 Using apples fresh from the orchard in the fall or really any time of year, this recipe works well as a fancy breakfast or brunch item or as a dessert.
 You can serve it with milk, cream, or ice cream for more deliciousness.

-Another item introduced to me by my husband, was a Pennsylvania Dutch apple dumpling.
-When visiting his family in central PA, near Amish country we picked up a few apple dumplings, in the fabulous market in the center of town.
+Another item introduced to me by my husband was a Pennsylvania Dutch apple dumpling.
+When visiting his family in central PA, near Amish country we picked up some chicken pot pie and a few apple dumplings, in the fabulous market in the center of town.
 He would heat the dumpling, and add milk, to eat any time of day, mostly breakfast.

-Homemade Apple Dumplings
+Choices for Making Homemade Apple Dumplings

 I went to our local farm and checked out the apple selection.
 I figured an apple dumpling is pretty similar to a pie, so I was looking for a good pie apple.